AlexS12/FlightMechanics.jl/README.rst

   * wind
   * ECEF
   * llh (latitude, longitude, height) over various ellipsoid models

 * Quaternion and euler angles conversions

 * Anemometry:

   * conversion between tas, cas, eas.
   * velocity calculation from airspeed indicator (ASI) pressure difference
   * dynamic pressure calculation (compressible and incompressible cases)
   * tas, alpha, beta from body velocity

 * 6 DOF Dynamic fixed mass models:

   * Flat Earth Euler angles
   * Flat Earth quaternions
   * Ellipsoidal Earth ECEF model quaternion

+* An experimental version of the simulator has been started.
+At the moment it comprises:

+  * C310 aerodynamics model obtained from JSBSim.
+Oversimplified engine model for this aircraft.
+  * A preliminary version of the trimmer.
+  * Some base models serving as a for the development of the simulator: state, position, attitude, aerostate, mass, propulsion...

 Install :rocket:
 ----------------